CMPSC-201-Spring2023/lab01-solution/README.md

 #### Running

-`docker run -d -p 80:80 janyljumadinova/progator`

 You can mount a directory as a volume with the argument *-v /your-path/directory/:/root/ like this :

 `docker run -d -p 80:80 -v /your-path/local/working/directory/:/root/environment janyljumadinova/progator`

+Otherwise, you can start a Docker container without connecting your directory as shown below but you will not be able to access your lab files from within Docker:

+`docker run -d -p 80:80 janyljumadinova/progator`

 #### Accessing the IDE

 <http://localhost>

-### Working in the Localhost Window
+#### Working in the Localhost Window

 Once you have localhost open in your browser, all other instructions will be completed in that window.
 If you close the window, just go to localhost again - you will not lose anything.